-My musical story is my continual search to find new ways to communicate with audiences, and to expand my desire for artistic growth.
-I have performed in numerous orchestras and chamber music ensembles across Ontario.
+My musical story is my continual search to find new ways to communicate through music with audiences, and to expand my desire for artistic musical growth.
+Early in my career, I performed in numerous orchestras and chamber music ensembles across Ontario.
 Whether performing cello for a classical recital or playing any instrument I can get his hands on in a rock band, I create no musical borders.
 My philosophy on music is simple in that I'm constantly exploring the possibilities of all musical forms and styles.

 In 1997, I completed a performance diploma in Classical guitar, studying under the direction of Philip Candelaria, and Metro Kozak.
 I then decided to further my studies in music and in 2001 I completed my Bachelor of Music in Cello Performance at the University of Ottawa, studying under the direction of Donald Whitton.
 During my undergraduate music studies, I also attended cello master classes with such cellists as Yo-Yo Ma and Paul Katz.

 In 2002, I completed my Bachelor of Education, and currently hold the position of String Music Director at Alta Vista School in Ottawa where I teach String Ensemble, Ukulele, and African Drumming to grades 1 to 8.

 As a native of Midland, Ontario, I've spent the last 20 years in Ottawa, Ontario.
 Much of my expertise in string teaching and performance is evident in my work as a teacher and performer with the City of Ottawa, the Suzuki String School, and the Ottawa Carleton District School Board.

 Apart from being a full time music teacher, I'm also a cellist, guitarist, and studio session player to musicians across Canada and the US.
 I've released 3 solo albums as a singer/songwriter/cellist entitled 13 Stories (2005), Universal (2006), and Songs for Tomorrow (2008).